 West Beach is well known for its clear, calm waters, which offer city families a safe place to splash and play.
 The beach is lifeguarded in summer, and the bathhouse is a convenient spot to clean up after a day in the sand.
 Across the street, Hazelwood Park is a grassy spot with sweeping views of Clarks Cove and Buzzards Bay.

 There’s much more to explore around West Beach, too.
-Bring a bike and take a ride along the bike trail that traces the tip of Clark’s Point on Rodney French Boulevard.
+Bring a bike and take a ride along the Saulnier Memorial Bike Trail, which traces the tip of Clark’s Point on Rodney French Boulevard.
 The ride around West Beach to East Beach is only a few miles, but includes gorgeous views from Fort Taber Park and the New Bedford Harbor Walk.

 Habitats & Wildlife